-In PY 2021, the Consortium administered TBRA rental assistance for LMI households, which are ongoing and have not yet been completed in the program year.
+In PY 2022, the Consortium continued to administer TBRA rental assistance for LMI households, which are still ongoing and have not yet been completed in the program year.
 HOME only reports accomplishments to the CAPER when the activities have been marked completed.
 As these activities are still open, they will be reported in the following CAPER report.
 At this time, there are two open activities #754 and #772 for a total of 18 LMI households that have received assistance through this program.

-In addition to TBRA, the remaining unspent funds have been programmed for housing rehab, housing development and homebuyer assistance, and the Consortium anticipates these activities to be completed in upcoming years.
+In addition to TBRA, the remaining unspent funds from previous program year allocations have been programmed for homeowner and rental housing rehab, rental housing development and homebuyer assistance programs, and the Consortium anticipates these activities to be completed in upcoming years.